Arpana-10/ssl_project/README.md

 #### Message Students

-A teacher can send code to the student via automated message, which student can view on their home page under messages.
-Student can also clear all the messages he recieved.
+A teacher can send code to the unregistered student via automated message, which student can view on their home page under messages.
+Student can also clear all the messages student recieved.

 ## Conclusion

 Our portal is going to be the **moodle** of future generations :P